Use 'Enter' for

 The strongest interaction occurs

-When an electric field particle touches the particle of matter side-by-side
+When an electric field particle touches a particle of matter side by side

 With the electric field particle moving in the plane of the particle of matter's torus shape